casper-ecosystem/cep-85/README.md

 The transfer filter can be enabled by passing an `ARG_TRANSFER_FILTER_CONTRACT` argument to the install method, with a value of type `Key`.
 The transfer filter method can be defined with the `ARG_TRANSFER_FILTER_METHOD` argument.

+This parameter is optional and cannot be changed post installation.

 ### Example deploy

 The following is an example of installing the CEP-85 contract via a deploy using the Rust CLI Casper client.
 You can find more examples [here](/docs/using-casper-client.md).